WORK: LOGOS

 Thanks for letting me feature this logo on my website.

-Lily Woi is a people and culture catalyst working with organizations.
+Lily Woi is a people and culture catalyst who works with organizations.
 She says: “Transform your workplace culture, unlock your team’s true potential, and elevate your executive career.
-Behaviours and habits are contagious—change them for the better to unlock greater performance in your organisation, your team, your career, and most of all in yourself.”
-After some deep dialogue, we were clear that she sought to express this visually by using abstract shapes, not reconizable realistic figures.
-We landed an icon where the pieces of an organization come together to form an upward arrow, a symbol of success.
+Behaviors and habits are contagious—change them for the better to unlock greater performance in your organization, your team, your career, and most of all, in yourself.”

 I was trusted with this logo assignment by the agency MIST Digital.